visheshshukla/Dreams-On-Wheels/README.md

 **Logged-In Users can add Comments/Reviews to Showrooms.**

-**Logged-In Users can Edit and Delete Comments/Reviews to Showroom.**
+**Logged-In Users can Edit and Delete Comments/Reviews from Showrooms.**

 **Showrooms, Comments/Reviews and User Profile are associated to User and can only be Edited and Deleted by the User who owns them.**

 **A User can be made Admin User by providing the Secret Key.**

-**Admin Users can Edit and Delete Showrooms and Comments added by any User.**
+**Admin Users can Edit and Delete Showrooms and Comments?Reviews added by any User.**

 **<ins>Technologies Used-</ins>**